Vintage Petrol Pumps

 Early pumps appeared around the 1910s, evolving from basic hand-cranked dispensers (pictured left) into more sophisticated machines capable of measuring fuel accurately and safely.
 They quickly became a symbol of technological progress and convenience.

 But petrol pumps didn’t stay purely functional for long.
-Fuel companies soon realized the power of branding, and the pump became one of their most valuable advertising stages.
+Fuel companies soon realised the power of branding, and the pump became one of their most valuable advertising stages.
 That’s when the illuminated glass globes appeared—those glowing, sculpted crowns perched atop pumps.

 These globes served several important roles: